 We chose not to install a roof rack on our van’s roof to help keep the top of our van more streamlined and less of a head turner.

-The downside to this means we ended up bolting our solar panels right onto our van’s roof, which means we will always be at risk for water leaks in the future.
+The downside to this means we ended up screwing our solar panels right onto our van’s roof, which means risking water leaks in the future.

 4. Keeping Our Cab Clean